qemu/qemu/docs/system/deprecated.rst

       to the user to load all the images they need.
  3. ``-bios <file>`` - Tells QEMU to load the specified file as the firmwrae.

-``-tb-size`` option (since 5.0)
-'''''''''''''''''''''''''''''''

-QEMU 5.0 introduced an alternative syntax to specify the size of the translation block cache, ``-accel tcg,tb-size=``.
-The new syntax deprecates the previously available ``-tb-size`` option.

 ``-show-cursor`` option (since 5.0)
 '''''''''''''''''''''''''''''''''''